Pleiospilos nelii Schwantes

 Pleiospilos nelii is a small, stemless succulent with 2 or 4 opposite, grey-green or brownish, almost hemispherical leaves.
 It grows up to 3.2 inches (8 cm) tall and up to 4 inches (10 cm) in diameter.
-Leaves have a deep fissure in the middle and many small, dark spots on the surface.
+Leaves have a deep fissure in the middle and many small dark spots on the surface.
 A new pair of leaves is produced each year.
-The daisy-like flowers are yellow-orange, up to 3 inches (7.5 cm) in diameter and emerge from the center of the leaves.
-They are large in relation to the size of the plant.
-The flowers bloom in the afternoon and close at sunset, over a bloom period of several days.
+Flowers are yellow-orange, daisy-like, up to 3 inches (7.5 cm) in diameter, and emerge from the fissure between the leaves.
+They are large concerning the size of the plant, bloom in the afternoon, and close at sunset, over a bloom period of several days.
 The flowering period extends from early spring to mid-summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).